 CAA protests: Kalindi Kunj route between Noida-Delhi to remain closed today

-Noida (UP), Dec 18: The Kalindi Kunj road connecting Noida and Delhi will remain closed on Wednesday and commuters have been advised to opt for alternative routes, the Noida Traffic police said Tuesday evening.
+Noida (UP), Dec 18: The Kalindi Kunj road connecting Noida and Delhi will remain closed on Wednesday and commuters have been advised to opt for alternative routes, the Noida Traffic police said on Tuesday evening.

 The advisory has been issued in view of a possible demonstration in South Delhi, it said.